-You might be surprised to learn that the AeroPress was invented by Alan Adler, the inventor of the Aerobie Disk.
-The AeroPress has only been around since 2005 but its indestructible build and countless brewing variations have made it the favorite among many coffee professionals.
+You might be surprised to learn that AeroPress was invented by Alan Adler, the inventor of the Aerobie Disk.
+AeroPress Coffee Maker has only been around since 2005 but its indestructible build and countless brewing variations have made it the favorite among many coffee professionals.
 The fact that there’s a World AeroPress Championship shows the versatility and quality of these little brewers.

 202 - 205F